Adamtronsky/Karaneko-Prologue-Lore/Places/Luminyan's Room.md

 - Based on the quill and spilled ink, He was recently writing in his book, though we cannot read its contents.
-- His cracked bed says there is something behind the pillow pile, yet nothing is visible.